Bachelor of Agricultural Science

 - Selection rank: 65

-- A completed High School Certificate with minimum ATAR required (including adjustment factors) or equivalent.
+- Academic entry requirements: completed High School Certificate with minimum ATAR, or equivalent

 Credit and Pathways